bananana/dotfiles/README.md

 ### bash

 A fairly standard bash config, includes a custom PS1 prompt and a few aliases.
+Functions, aliases and logout are broken out into separate files.

 ### bash-eOS

-Slightly differnt bash config that includes customizations for pantheon-terminal (a terminal for Elementary OS).
+Slightly different bash config that includes customizations for pantheon-terminal (a terminal for Elementary OS).

 ### conky-crunchbang